skellat/skellat.github.io/.github/ISSUE_TEMPLATE/programming-request.md

 A clear and concise description of any alternatives you've considered.

 **Additional context**
 Add any other context here.
+Please don't make us chase after you for details but also do not be obtuse in your writing.